Get

 2. Good With Children

-Saint Bernards are highly loyal and loving with their families.
+Saint Bernards are highly loyal and loving to their families.
 They’re known to be gentle and patient with children and often become doting and protective companions.
 Just keep in mind that proper socialization is required for both dogs and children.
 Children must learn to interact with Saint Bernards respectfully, and Saint Bernards may need some help becoming aware of how large they are compared to younger children.

 The first few interactions between Saint Bernards and children must be supervised to prevent any accidents.
 These supervised interactions will help both your Saint Bernard and children not to play too rough with each other.